-Employees who are regularly assigned to work a "five-on-two off" schedule, shall continue to be eligible to receive 104 scheduled days off per calendar year and two additional days off per calendar year not scheduled, but arranged at any time at the convenience of the Department.
-Days voluntarily worked in whole or in part on scheduled or arranged days off in programs such as CRASH, 55 MPH or RAID are considered as days off for the purpose of this contract.
+Lieutenants shall be eligible to receive 104 scheduled days off per year.
+The number of days may be arranged over a two or three year cycle.
+Days voluntarily worked in whole or in part on scheduled days off in programs such as CRASH, 55 MPH or RAID are considered as days off for purposes of this section.